rosacrg/multiclass-roc-gini/README.md

 **Contributing:**
 Contributions, bug reports, and feature requests are welcome!
 Please submit via Issues or pull requests.
 For major changes, open an issue first to discuss.

+**License**
+This project is licensed under the terms of the MIT License.